 Work is underway to introduce Environmental Management Systems (EMS) across UN agencies.
 An EMS should include an organizational structure, planning activities, well-defined responsibilities, practices, procedures, processes and resources.
 It must be based on the specific operations of each organization as it is designed to help streamline and organize the organization’s environmental deliberations and activities.
 Read more about Environmental Management Systems in the UN.

-Travel is the UN’s largest single source of greenhouse gas emissions, accounting for around 50% of the total footprint.
+Travel is the UN’s largest single source of greenhouse gas emissions, accounting for around 54% of the total reported footprint in 2015.
 Work is underway with the inter-agency travel teams to identify ways of reducing the impacts of our travel, without jeopardizing the work that we do.
 Read more on travel.

 With over 220,000 staff (including peacekeepers) the UN is one of the largest employers in the world.
 Staff have a critical role to play in enhancing the sustainability of the organization.
 Read more on staff engagement.